Brianonchari/CardsRestApi/README.md

 | 2       | jack@logicea.com    | password   | MEMBER |

-Feel free to populate the database with these users for testing purposes.

 ## Authentication

 Authentication is required to access the API endpoints.
 Users can authenticate by providing their credentials (username and password) in the request headers.
 Upon successful authentication, a JSON Web Token (JWT) will be returned, which should be included in the `Authorization` header of subsequent requests as a Bearer token.